KJE01/Course-project-Getting-and-Cleaning-Data/README.md

 ##Description of run_analysis.R

 Note: In this function it is assumed that the dplyr package is installed.
 Please install it if not already installed.

-It is assumed that the working directory is the folder in which the files with the features names and activity_labels are stored (e.g. 'UCI HAR Dataset').
+It is also assumed that the working directory is the folder in which the files with the features names and activity_labels are stored (e.g. 'UCI HAR Dataset').

 Furthermore it is assumed that the actual data is in the subfolders 'test' and 'train'.
 The R script run_analysis.R loads raw data and merges the test sets to create one data set.
 It writes an independent tidy data set with the average of each variable for each activity and each subject in a txt file named TidyDataSet.txt.
 Therefore the following steps are run: